Lydia Ridding, English Subject Advisor

 We hope you’re not feeling too ‘bah, humbug!’ in the run up to the end of term!
-As we get well and truly into the festive season, there’s no better time to consider teaching our recent addition to our GCSE English Literature 19th century novels: A Christmas Carol.
+As we get well and truly into the festive season, there’s no better time to consider teaching A Christmas Carol, one of our GCSE English Literature 19th century novels.

 A Christmas Carol tells the tale of Scrooge, whose miserly ways are transformed after ghostly visits on Christmas Eve.
 In keeping with the ‘spirit’ of this time of year, I’ll take you through this latest text addition – with a little bit of help from the ghosts of Christmas past, present and future.